dashrf-tcbn/eslint-plugin-nosql-mgdb/README.md

 ### 3. Modifying
 by editing index.js file you can
-* add more mongdb CRUD command to be checked
+* add more Mongdb CRUD commands to be checked
-* add more insecure function to be checked
+* add more insecure functions to be checked
-* add more insecure os function to be checked
+* add more insecure OS functions to be checked
-* define new rule
+* define new rules